-Seascape for Notes provides two different types of export: the Full Archive and the Plain Archive.
+Seascape for Notes provides three different types of export: portable PDF archives, browser-based archives, or SharePoint libraries.
 You need to choose the type of your archive and follow these steps.

 No. The Seascape archive is platform independent.
 It is a self-contained set of standard format files such as PDF, JSON and HTML, therefore you only need a web browser to view your data.

 Do I need a web server and a database server for my Seascape archive?

 No, you do not need a server.
 You can save the export to your local folder, or a shared folder, and then open the index.html file in a web browser.
 Note that saving the archive on an intranet web server is a common practice because doing so allows multiple users to access archived data.